thomasbaden/simple-python-observable/README.md

 One cannot `register(someclass.foo)`, because the bound method `someclass.foo` is ephemeral and goes away immediately.

+Note that notifications only occur if the `Observable` itself is set to a value.
+If one sets the `Observable` to be a list, dict, or other object, modifications to said objects will not notify observers; only setting the `Observerable` itself to a new value will notify observers.

 Example usage:
 ```python
 from observable import Observable